phot0n/mad/README.md

         python main.py

-  - After this input the medium article link and you can find the desired article in `articles` folder in the directory from where you ran the commands [Need to fix this :P]
+  - After this input the medium article link and you can find the desired article in `articles` folder in the directory